LiymLab/cfDNAanalyzer/README.md

   -b  File                Region bed file.
 This bed file must be a TAB-delimited bed3 file without any header. if not provided then will use +/- 1kb region from TSS sites.
 Default: [NULL]

--- feature copy number variation
+-- Options for copy number variation
   -c  INT                 Total clonal CN states.
-Default: [7]

--- feature TSS coverage
-  -u  INT                 Number of bp upstreams the TSS sites.
-Default: [1000] -d  INT                 Number of bp downstreams the TSS sites.
+Default: [7] -B  INT                 Number of kb for bin size, including 10, 50, 500, 1000.
 Default: [1000]

--- feature windowed protection score
+-- Options for windowed protection score
   -x  INT                 Minimum length of reads identified as long reads.
 Default: [120] -X  INT                 Maximum length of reads identified as long reads.
 Default: [180] -w  INT                 Size of window to extract WPS for long reads.
 Default: [120]